amnh/phylocaml/README.md

 [![Coverage Status](https://coveralls.io/repos/amnh/phylocaml/badge.png)](https://coveralls.io/r/amnh/phylocaml)

-The tests can be built by installing the package and linking, or by compiling it directly together.
+The tests can be built by installing the package and linking, or by compiling it directly.
 Doing both ensures everything is packaged and installed properly.
-This switch is done with USE\_EXTERNAL\_LINKING pre-processor flag.
+This switch is done with USE\_EXTERNAL\_LINKING pre-processor flag for includes.

 The externally linked tests are compiled by,